Learn how to make an adorable Easter egg box - decorated with different cutout intricate Easter egg designs made by some of my crafting friends.

 Since this is a simple project with simple shapes, you can easily cut it out by hand.
 I used cardboard, but after making the Peeps bunny candy boxes, I do think card stock would work well too.

-After cutting out the egg shapes, you need at least 3 side strips to make the sides for the box.
-On the pattern I included 5 strips.
+After cutting out the egg shapes, you need at least 4 side strips to make the sides for the box.
+On the pattern I included 1 strip that you will need to duplicate.
 Since the egg shape is so simple you can easily use cardboard to make the sides.
+When you are making a more complicated candy box, then it is much easier to make it with card stock rather than cardboard.

 Next, start making the box with the side strips and the inner egg-shaped pieces